How Much Do You Need to Retire in Poland?

 Practical Action Plan

-1. Calculate your current expenses — track for 3-6 months to get accurate data
+1. Calculate your current expenses — track for 3-6 months to get accurate data (apps like Freenance make this automatic with bank imports)

 3. Check your projected ZUS pension — log in to PUE ZUS for personalized calculation